joaomlourenco/novathesis/README.md

 ## Disclaimer

-These are not official templates for FCT-NOVA, although they are fully compliant to the FCT and NOVA formatting regulations.
+These are not official templates for FCT-NOVA or any other School, although we have done our best to make it fully compliant to each School regulations for thesis/dissertation presentation.

-The Word template is *frozen*.
-The maintenance is very very limited.

 All contributors, both sporadic and regular, are welcome. :) Please [contact me](http://docentes.fct.unl.pt/joao-lourenco) to join the team.